Advanced Pet Dermatology Services

 Sometimes your pet’s dermatological concerns are from bacterial or fungal infections.
 Oftentimes, many skin infections develop as secondary infections from allergies or irritants.
 As skin continues to be irritated, bacteria or yeast develop, and laboratory analysis and prescription medication are required.

 Ear infections are the most common skin infections seen in cats and dogs.
 Once dry skin, dander, or mites irritate the ear canal, it contracts and excessive ear wax develops.
 This resulting pressure is extremely uncomfortable for pets.
 Therefore, please make an appointment immediately if they suspect your pet has an ear infection.
-Signs of ear infections include head shaking, red skin and dark discharge in around the ears.
+Signs of ear infections include head shaking, red skin and dark discharge in and around the ears.